TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/manual.md

 The default sequence in choosing what to do when the keys M1-M24, S1-S24, T1-T24, K1-K24 are pressed are:

 if S Keys Page 3: Keys S1-S24
-   if Orange A-D Do SDCard large text files    - if ok exit if White  A-D Do FlashMem Macro-definitions - if ok exit else Do FlashMem Macro-Link actions - if ok exit if Orange A-D Do SDCard Macro-Link actions  - if ok exit else Do SDCard Macro-definitions    - if ok exit
+   if Orange A-D Do SDCard text files    - if ok exit if White  A-D Do FlashMem Macro-definitions - if ok exit else Do FlashMem Macro-Link actions - if ok exit if Orange A-D Do SDCard Macro-Link actions  - if ok exit else Do SDCard Macro-definitions    - if ok exit
    Do S-keys actions as defined in Bank123     - exit